UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/Lecture3/code/keras 0.3.0 (as used in lecture)/Readme.md

-# Update 16.09.2016
+# Important update 16.09.2016
+This folder contains the original files as used in the lecture.
+In the lecture, Keras 0.3.0 and Theano 0.7.x was used.

-The files in this folder were updated on September 16th, 2016 in order to make the code example compatible to the current Keras (1.0.x) and the current Theano (0.8.x) version.
-You can find the code that was used in the lecture in the folder 'keras 0.3.0 (as used in lecture)'.
+The files in the parent folder were updated on September 16th, 2016, to use Theano 0.8.x and Keras 1.0.x.

 # NER using the SENNA Architecture

 This is a simpe Named Entity Recoginizer based on the SENNA architecture as presented by Collobert and Weston in the paper 'Natural Language Processing (almost) from Scratch.

 We use the data from the GermEval-2014 contest (https://sites.google.com/site/germeval2014ner/data).